ppwatchic/JavaWriteUp/Java8/Q&A_Part2.md

 Compare to External Iteration, Internal Iteration has the following advantages:
 * As it follows Functional Programming style, we can write Declarative Code.
 * More Readable and concise code.
-* Avoids writing Verbose and Boilerplate code
+* Avoids writing Verbose and Boilerplate code.
 * No need to iterate elements in Sequential order.
 * It supports Concurrency and Parallelism properly.
 * We can write Parallel code to improve application performance.